jpacg/awesome-stars/README.md

 ## C

+- [goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.
+- [xCrash](https://github.com/iqiyi/xCrash) - 🔥 A crash reporting library for Android APPs.
+Support catching native crash and Java exception.
+Support Android 4.0 - 9.0 (API level 14 - 28).
+Support armeabi, armeabi-v7a, arm64-v8a, x86 and x86_64.
 - [FastHook](https://github.com/turing-technician/FastHook) - Android ART Hook
 - [libsodium](https://github.com/jedisct1/libsodium) - A modern, portable, easy to use crypto library
 - [xmake](https://github.com/xmake-io/xmake) - 🔥 A cross-platform build utility based on Lua